stormliucong/eMERGE-Columbia-Data-Sync-Service/README.md

 5. Modify `data_pull_from_r4.py` to pull R4 data periodically into local Redcap
     - `cumc_id` will be created by adding 1 into the current largest number in local redcap.
 Numbers larger than `10000` are reserved for those Epic imported records.
+    - current program is optimzed for memory and time.
+Takes about ~5 mins to sync ~2500 records.
     - Pull R4 data and match local data by
         1. record_id in r4; (This can be assigned a record_id in a local record to enable a forced manual match.)
         2. participant IDs;